 Dual Licensing.
-A student desiring to obtain early childhood and elementary education, elementary and secondary education, elementary and special education, elementary and deaf education, early childhood and deaf education, or secondary and special education licenses should consult with an advisor in the education departments early in his or her program.
+A student desiring to obtain early childhood and elementary education, elementary and secondary, special education and elementary, elementary and deaf education, or special education and secondary education licenses should consult with an advisor in the education departments early in his or her program.
 Ordinarily, dual licensure will require at least one additional semester of work.

 Teacher Placement Service.
 The Teacher Placement Service functions as an integral part of the University Placement Center.
 Students may register with the service, which will help in compiling the proper credentials to be used in placement interviews.
 Application for placement services should be made prior to student teaching whenever possible.
-No fee is charged for using the center.
+No fee is charged for joining the center

 Facilities.
-The College of Education and Human Services Edith Bowen Laboratory School is a functioning elementary school on the University campus, serving as a research, demonstration, and teacher training center.
+The College of Education Edith Bowen Laboratory School is a functioning elementary school on the University campus, serving as a research, demonstration, and teacher training center.